 - Stir and make sure the onions do not stick to the skillet!
 Total cooking time will be 20 to 30 minutes.

-These tips and techniques not only make for better sauteed onions, but they can also be used for ground lamb, turkey, or chicken.
-Caramelized onions can be used immediately, refrigerated for up to a week, or frozen for three months.
+These tips and techniques not only make for better sauteed onions, but they can also be used to add flavor and texture for ground lamb, turkey, or chicken, from meatballs to stews.

 The thing about cooking the onions, though, is that you probably will not need to store them.
 But if you do there's an essential second move whenever you're making caramelized onions: Freeze them.